numba/numba/docs/source/user/stencil.rst

    @stencil(neighborhood = ((-29, 0),))
    def kernel2(a):
        cumul = 0
-       for i in range(-29,1):
+       for i in range(-29, 1):
            cumul += a[i]
        return cumul / 30

 The neighborhood option is a tuple of tuples.
 The outer tuple's length is equal to the number of dimensions of the input array.
-The inner tuples' lengths are always 2 because each element of the outer tuple corresponds to minimum and maximum index offsets used in the corresponding dimension.
+The inner tuple's lengths are always two because each element of the outer tuple corresponds to minimum and maximum index offsets used in the corresponding dimension.

-If a user specifies a neighborhood but then in the kernel accesses elements outside the specified neighborhood, **the behavior is undefined.**
+If a user specifies a neighborhood but the kernel accesses elements outside the specified neighborhood, **the behavior is undefined.**

 .. _stencil-mode: